allenai/unqover/README.md

 ./scripts/generate_questions.sh --extra newsqa
 ./scripts/generate_predictions.sh --d gender,country,ethnicity,religion --gpuid [GPUID]
 ```
 where ``[GPUID]`` is the GPU device index.
-The first command will generate examples for masked LM, SQuad models, and NewsQA models.
+The first command will generate examples for masked LM, SQuAD models, and NewsQA models.
 The second command will take *many* hours to finish inference, and will dump predictions to ``./data/``, same as above.

 **Get Evaluations**